 External factors aren’t the only potential causes of addiction.
 Other health conditions and specific personality traits can also heighten the risk of addiction.

 1. Other Health Conditions

 Addiction doesn’t always affect individuals on its own.
 Many people struggle with other health conditions and addiction simultaneously.
 When someone is struggling with a mental health condition and addiction, it is known as a dual diagnosis.
-Nearly 25% of people with a serious mental illness, including anxiety, depression, schizophrenia and PTSD, also have a substance use disorder.
+Nearly 25% of people with serious mental illnesses, including anxiety, depression, schizophrenia, and PTSD, also have a substance use disorder.